ashata/EventApp/README.md

 and adding simple spring boot JPA or using an existing DAO as needed.

 As the groom, Charlie Mehrer worked on cleaning up css and enhancing UI

+I used Google PWA https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/ and integrated that concept into a Spring boot app and wrote the UI in angular instead of the javascript used in the codelab

+Why PWA: One of the cool features is, it asks user for permission to save a widget/bookmark on the phone.

+When saved, it looks and works just like a native app on the phone but is really just 1 responsive website.

+It helps you consolidate your web and mobile app developers to avoid cost and maintenance.

+Create a simple, single, seamless web/responsive application that runs on all devices

+and supports cool features like offline data, push notifications and look/feel of a native app.

+One of my favorite PWA to try on your phone: https://paperplanes.world/